-This is Charles Campion’s recipe for a really, really gooey banana cake.
-I know it could do with a photo; I’ll try and remember to take/ add one next time I make it!
+This banana cake recipe is from Charles Campion’s Fifty Recipes To Stake Your Life On and makes a really, really gooey banana cake.
 I first made it several months ago and it’s so easy and tasty I now make it quite often.
 It also proved very popular when I took some in for a work cake bake sale (for charity) and I was ordered, in no uncertain terms, to ensure that I made some more for the subsequent sales over the next few weeks!

 Best way to describe the texture is to compare it to a chocolate brownie, where there’s a layer at the very bottom that’s not quite cooked through, it’s still doughy and even more moist than the rest, which has cooked through to become proper cake.